ArrowM/Queue-Bot/README.md

 `/target` - Get/Set voice queue target channels
 `/timestamps` - Get/Set whether to display timestamps next to users
 `/to-me` - Pull user(s) from a voice queue to you and display their name(s)
-`/unmute` - Un-mute users when they are pulled from queue and re-mute them on the next pull
 `/whitelist` - Add/Delete/List/Clear users or roles from a queue whitelist

 **Bot Management**